Harshil015/Advanced-Firewall-IPS/README.md

 - IPv4 only — no IPv6 rule support
 - Bash watchdog must remain running for auto-ban and alerting to function
+- `DASHBOARD_PORT` (in `config.conf`) and `HONEYPORTS` must not overlap.
+Since honeyports are trap ports that get banned on any connection, a dashboard listening on one of them would mean every visit — including your own — looks identical to an attack. `dashboard.py` checks for this collision at startup and refuses to run if one exists.
+- GeoIP blocking works differently between the two rule sets: `firewall.sh` (iptables) uses the `xtables-addons` GeoIP match directly; `nftables.rules` uses a named set you populate yourself via `scripts/populate_geoip_set.sh` (nftables has no built-in geoip matcher).
+Ban duration also differs — see the "Persistent bans" note above.

 ---